jdimauro/witch-lights/README.md

 * wooden dowel (for running cable)

 ## 3D Printing

+For best results, print all components in black or green plastic.

 The enclosures are designed to be easily printable on any commercial 3D printer; they were printed on a first-generation Makerbot Replicator in PLA and ABS plastic, and have been successfully tested on Makerbot Replicator 2, Printrbot, and Lulzbot printers.